 The information about the disease and planned MDA is often then shared with those who need the treatment via community gatherings at a local church or school.

-Local volunteers, known as community-designated distributors (CDDs), are nominated by their communities to distribute treatments.
+Local community volunteers are nominated by their communities to distribute treatments.
 Many have experienced how NTDs affect lives and understand their community’s dynamics and customs.
 This enables them to reach people who need help the most, and ensures that vital drugs are distributed in even the poorest and most remote places.

 This community-focused approach means the communities themselves are at the centre of efforts to combat NTDs, ensuring long-term and sustainable solutions.